vladimirzhidkov/linux-c/env/README.md

-This is a simple program to investigate linux environment.
 It prints the list of environment variables.
+Analog to env linux command